 Shelisha Coleman, a spokeswoman for state health care agency, said officials were reviewing the ruling.

 Some families and out-of-state human service agencies have been pulling patients out of the facility.
 Earlier this month, FINR filed for Chapter 11 bankruptcy protection, shortly after Regions Bank, a Birmingham, Alabama-based unit of Regions Financial Corp.
-(RF), sued the institute for allegedly defaulting on $31 million in real estate loans.
+(RF:US), sued the institute for allegedly defaulting on $31 million in real estate loans.

 In a filing in that case, FINR said it began to experience a decline in revenue as patients left following the Bloomberg articles and subsequent reports from other media.